White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Dane Dunning (8-4) to the mound for his 16th start this season.
+- The Rangers will hand the ball to Max Scherzer (9-4) for his 20th start of the season.

-- He has earned a quality start seven times in 15 starts this season.

-- Dunning has 14 starts of five or more innings this season in 15 chances.
-He averages 4.7 innings per outing.
+- Scherzer will look to finish five or more innings for the ninth start in a row.

-- He has finished seven appearances without allowing an earned run in 23 chances this season.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent